 What is the one piece of advice YOU would give new military spouses?
-When I got the note from Military Partners and Families Coalition inviting me to be their Ally of the Month, I was delighted—until I saw the little thing about coming up with some brilliant piece of advice for new military spouses.
+I was asked once to share a brilliant piece of advice for new military spouses.

 Oh no. I can never think up anything quickly for that kind of thing.
 I wanna talk it over for hours.